 The Greiner Art Gallery at Hanover College provides the community with visual art exhibtions in a professional setting.
 Each year, the exhibition season features a diverse line-up of artists and artistic styles.
 The gallery also offers opportunities to get to know the artists through a series of Special Events including demonstrations, lectures, and seminars.

-Exhibition dates: Monday, January 5th - Friday, February 6th, 2015
+Exhibition dates: Thursday, May 7th - Friday, May 22nd, 2015

-Artists' presentations and closing reception: Friday, February 6th, 5-7pm, talks starting at 5:30pm
+Artists' presentations and reception: Thursday, May 14th, 5-6:30pm, talks starting at 5:30pm